- Solicitors For Business

 - News & Events

 At JMW, our employment solicitors are dedicated to achieving justice for those suffering from unfair treatment in the workplace.
-What’s more, our legal experts are friendly and approachable, making the experience of taking legal action as hassle-free for our clients as possible.
+Our team of legal experts are friendly and approachable, making the experience of taking legal action over harassment at work as hassle-free for our clients as possible.

 Bullying tends to be more subtle, but can also be physical.
 It defines behaviour that aims to be offensive and insulting and often includes abuses of power that have the intention of belittling or humiliating the victim.